Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

         }
     },

+While configuring the export service, the remote u

 The core manager shall scan for newly generated core files periodically and export the new core files to the configured location.